Wine Appreciation and Wine Sommelier

 INTRODUCTION TO WINE, SPIRITS AND BEVERAGE MANAGEMENT (LFS 0027): Learn alcoholic beverage classifications, alcoholic beverage laws, regional wine purchasing and controls, promotional techniques and beverage service.
 Foundational principles and theories are presented which support and reinforce practical beverage management practices.
 Must be a minimum age of 21 to enroll.
 Co-listed with credit FSM216-C01.

 SING-ALONG WINE TASTING (LLI 1171): With his guitar in hand and his rich voice, Marcel Flori will talk about the great vocal jazz songs of the last century, play songs for you, and invite you to sing along if you wish.
 He will also talk you though tasting wines that pair well with the pizza you will be eating.
-Marcel was named #3 sommelier in the United States in 1986.
-He teaches the Continuing Education wine program and is a member of Harper’s Hospitality Department faculty.
 What better way is there to spend an afternoon?
 Must be 21+ to register.
 Wine and Pizza with a Professor.
 This is a Lifelong Learning (55+) course.

 WINE AND CHEESE PAIRING (LFS 0396): Wine and cheese are natural partners but some pairings can be disastrous while others can bring out the subtle beauty of taste in each.
-Marcel Flori, 1986 Best Sommelier of the Midwest, will prepare you for making the appropriate pairings with various varieties of wine.
+Prepare to make the appropriate pairings with various varieties of wine.
 You will taste the wine in addition to developing your understanding of wine and cheese.
 You will then be able to create the wine and cheese experiences you seek in either professional or personal enjoyment settings.
 Students must be at least 21 years old to enroll.

 WINE AND CHOCOLATE PAIRING (LFS 0411): Marcel Flori will provide you with a full presentation pairing wine and chocolate.
 You will then engage in mini-tastings of chocolate and wine covering the most important examples of what can be done when pairing these most delectable flavors.
-Marcel Flori was named the 3rd best sommelier in the United States in 1986.
 Students must be at least 21 to enroll.

 WINE SOMMELIER CERTIFICATE: TASTING AND SERVING (LFS 0501): Prepare for a professional career in a restaurant or retail store where you will assist customers with their wine needs and food pairings.
 In the first of this two class series you will master tasting methods, buying, selling and serving wine.
 In the second class, you will begin an in depth study of wine produced around the world.
 Finally, you will be provided an internship opportunity to begin to exercise your new knowledge.
-The course is taught by Marcel Flori who was named the 3rd best Sommelier in the United States in 1986 by Food and Wine from France (Sopexa).
 You should have completed the Initiation to Wine class or have experience in the serving of wine and must be 21 to enroll.

 WINES OF ITALY (LFS 0414): Italy is home to some of the world’s oldest winemaking traditions, and is the world’s largest wine producer by volume.
 Every province produces excellent wine, ranging from sweet to dry, and includes sparkling wines.
 Many of these quality wines are affordable.
 You will survey the wines of the regions, including Tuscany, Piedmont, Northern Italy and Southern Italy, and discuss pairing recommendations.
 Spend some time living the Dolce Vita with our instructor, Marcel Flori.
 His classes have a reputation of being both highly informative and thoroughly enjoyable.
 Students must be at least 21 to enroll.